GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 ## Development with Federalist + U.S. Web Design System + Jekyll

-This [Jekyll theme](https://jekyllrb.com/docs/themes/) is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for Federalist websites.
+This [Jekyll theme](https://jekyllrb.com/docs/themes/) is developed using the [U.S. Web Design System v2](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for Federalist websites.
 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
-If you prefer to use Javascript, check out [federalist-uswds-gatsby](https://github.com/18F/federalist-uswds-gatsby), which uses [Gatsby](https://gatsbyjs.org) site engine.
+Primary build, deployment, and hosting are done through [Federalist](https://federalist.18f.gov/).

 This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
 The standards require that a website or digital service: